tsimeonov/Computer-Science/iOS & Swift Bootcamp/SwiftUI Tutorials/swiftUI_essentials.md

 Step 4:
 Change the Font modifier to "Title".
 This applies the system font to the text so that it responds correctly to the user's preferred font sizes and settings.

+Step 5:
+Edit the code by hand to add the foregroundColor(.green) modifier; this changes the text color to green.